Chicago Sukkah Design Festival

 The Inaugural Design Summit for Friends of Friends

-Year Completed: 2023 | Project Type: Special Event
+Project Type: Special Event Production

-Over two days, over 200 people from around the country joined Mobile Makers to engage in conversations about equity in our built world.
+Over 200 people from around the country joined Mobile Makers to engage in conversations about equity in our built world.
 The event featured more than 20 speakers from various design backgrounds, including Theaster Gates and Amanda Williams.
 The Emerging Creatives Exhibition, an open call for projects that celebrate justice and joy, was featured near the main stage.
 The event culminated in an outdoor “Avenue Party” where attendees enjoyed live music and had the opportunity to further connect.
 The summit brought together like-minded designers of all backgrounds, ages, and experiences to have meaningful conversations about how design can be used to make positive change.
 The summit will return in 2025.

 Shape Makers at the Arts Club of Chicago

-Year Completed: 2021 | Project Type: Design Project
+Year Completed: 2021

 In this time of tentative gatherings, Mobile Makers designed configurable furniture for The Arts Club of Chicago Garden.
 Employing modular, geometric forms in bright color, they transformed the tranquil setting into a playful, interactive space.
 Each practical, moveable shape is designed to be used independently or in combination with others to make individual seating, playforms, or benches.
 Throughout the exhibition's run, The Arts Club hosted outdoor sound and performance, as well as open hours for meditation or social gathering.